seock04/Uncertainty-Handler/Toastmasters/Pathway/Visionary Communication/Level 3/SOTM Open House.md

 - Member should be able to feel...
   - there is something I can learn
   - there is something I can enjoy
-  - there is people I can respect
+  - there are people I want to get together
   - I can do it in my real life

 ##### Make a system!